Abigail/Abigail.github.io/Src/Trapped/archbishop.md

 #### Diamond

-The %%PIECE%% does not get trapped in its first billion moves on the Diamond Spiral, but it's not clear whether it will never get trapped.
+The %%PIECE%% takes a lot longer to get trapped on the Diamond Spiral, but eventually, it gets trapped on step 318,714.

 ### Wedge